Mexican Army: Structure

 Mexican Air Force cadets march during the Mexican Independence day military parade in Mexico City on 27 July 2012.

-The Army is under the authority of the National Defense Secretariat or SEDENA and is headed by the Secretary of National Defence - simultaneously a member of the central government and (the sole) four-star general.
+The Army is under the authority of the National Defense Secretariat or SEDENA and is headed by the Secretary of National Defence, who is simultaneously a member of the central government and the sole four-star general.
 His counterpart is the Secretary of the Navy, who is a member of the central government and the sole four-star admiral.

 The National Defence Secretariat has three components: a national headquarters, territorial commands, and independent units.
 The Secretary of National Defence delegates overall command of the Army thru the office of Commander of the Army, a divisional general-ranked officer, who leads the service via a centralized command system and many general officers and is appointed and relieved by the Secretary.
 The Army uses a modified continental staff system in its headquarters.
 The Mexican Air Force is a separate service under the SEDENA.
 Recruitment of personnel happens from ages 18 through 21 if secondary education was finished, 22 if High school was completed.
 Recruitment after age 22 is impossible in the regular army; only auxiliary posts are available.
 As of 2009, starting salary for Mexican army recruits was $6,000 Mexican pesos (US$500) a month with a lifetime $10,000 peso (approximately US$833) monthly pension for widows of soldiers killed in action.

 The principal units of the Mexican army are ten infantry brigades and a number of independent regiments and infantry battalions.
 The main maneuver elements of the army are organized in three corps, each consisting of three to four infantry brigades (plus other units), all based in and around Mexico City and its metropolitan area.
 Distinct from the brigade formations, independent regiments and battalions are assigned to zonal garrisons (52 in total) in each of the country's 12 military regions.
 Infantry battalions, composed of approximately 300–350 troops, generally are deployed in each zone, and certain zones are assigned an additional motorized cavalry regiment or an artillery regiment.